mcneel/developer.rhino3d.com/index.md

 **Rhino developer tools are royalty free and include support.**

-This site is the home of all Developer Documentation relating to [Rhinoceros 3D](www.rhino3d.com).  _This website is a work-in-progress_.
+This site is the [future home](#todo) of all Developer Documentation relating to [Rhinoceros 3D](www.rhino3d.com).  _This website is a work-in-progress_.
 The entire site is [open source on GitHub](https://github.com/mcneel/developer-rhino3d-com).
 If you find errors or think a page could be improved, just click the “Edit page on GitHub” link at the bottom of the page.
 See [contributing to this website](#this-website) below for more details.

 ## Start Here